 For the 30-credit Minor in Arts students need approval from the appropriate department/program advisor in Arts (not the Arts Academic Advising Office).

-Apply in term 2 of your second year: deadline is May 15.
-You must be eligible for third-year standing in UBC Science with a average of at least 68% over the previous two years.
+Apply in term 2 of your first or second year: deadline is May 15.
+You must be eligible for second or third-year standing in UBC Science the next September and have achieved an average of at least 60% in the current academic year.